Pilanesberg National Park: Geography

+Marutlhare, Ratshwane and Lenong (eagle hill), the latter offering views of the surrounding land from four different lookout points.
+Bakenkop (1,455 m), Thabayadiotso, the "proud mountain", Thaba ya Ditshwene, the "mountain of baboons", Dithabaneng (1,416 m) and Nkakane (1,382 m) are nestled in the eastern section.
+The southern hills are Madapya (1,455 m), Magare (1,455 m), Masebudule (1,455 m), Maritane and Bopitikwe.

+Black Rhino Game Reserve

+The Black Rhino Game Reserve is a private reserve found in the north-west section of the Pilanesberg National Park.
+Wildlife is free to roam between both sections.

+Wildlife

-Flora and fauna
+Flora

-Plants

-The scenic terrain lies in the transition zone between Kalahari and Lowveld, and both types of vegetation are found here.
+The scenic terrain lies in the transition zone between Kalahari and bushveld, and both types of vegetation are found here.
 As a result of the park being in a transition zone, there are overlaps in mammals, birds, and vegetation.
-Today, Pilanesberg National Park accommodates almost every large mammal of southern Africa.

 Distinct vegetation communities can be found in the Pilanesberg.
 The broad vegetation communities present in the Park have been described as follows: